Read about the techniques our plastic and reconstructive surgeons use to perform breast reconstruction using a patient's own cells and tissue:

 In some instances, the incision site takes longer to heal than normal.
 Cigarette smoking, poor nutritional status and a compromised immune system can all cause delayed wound healing or wound separation.

 To learn more about autologous breast reconstruction contact our cosmetic surgeons at Park Meadows Cosmetic Surgery in Lone Tree serving Denver and all of Colorado.
-Schedule a consultation and take a tour of our state-of-the-art facility, or call (720) 457-4471 with any questions about our breast reconstruction services.
+Schedule a consultation and take a tour of our state-of-the-art facility by calling 303-706-1100 with any questions about our breast reconstruction services.